younata/personal_knowledge/src/living/renting_checklist.md

 # Renting Checklist

 Things to check/verify when checking out a place to rent.
-Borrowed/Combined with [this lifehacker article](https://lifehacker.com/bring-this-checklist-with-you-next-time-youre-apartment-5877079), and [this comment on the article](https://lifehacker.com/466009828), which is much more useful.

 ## HVAC & Utilities